chen7david/express-joi-validators/README.md

 - open <code>http://localhost:5000</code> in your browser
 - you should now get a response similar to the one given in the example below.

-**Note:** If your version of express lower than 4.16.0 you will have to install the body-parser package and modify part 3 of the example accordingly.
+**Note:** If your version of express is lower than 4.16.0 you will have to install the body-parser package and modify part 3 of the example accordingly.

 ```js
 // PART 1: Setting up express